raintry1/raintry1/README.md

 ---

 ## 🧠 About Me
-- 🎓 Diploma in Computer Engineering (GTU)
+- 🎓 Diploma in Computer Engineering
 - 🔐 Cybersecurity Enthusiast & Ethical Hacker in the making
 - 🏴 Active CTF Player – learning by breaking and fixing
 - 🐧 Linux purist (Kali, Ubuntu, custom setups)